squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

  * a name :g:`n` used to model a random sampling;
  * applications of functions :g:`f(m_1,...,m_k)`.

-Notice that this allow to effectively model any computation, as one can have function symbols modeling any sort of computations, from equality testing, to conditional branching, to encryption funcitions.
+This allows effectively modeling any computation, as one can have function symbols modeling any sort of computations, from equality testing to conditional branching or encryption functions.

 In **Squirrel**, a function symbol without any assumption can be defined with: